trhacknon/trhacknon.github.io/_posts/2020-6-20-Manual-Map.md

 ---
 layout: post
-title: Emulating Covert Operations - Manually Mapping Portable Executables (AKA
+title: Emulating Covert Operations - Manually Mapping Portable Executables
 ---

 *TLDR: A guide to the new Manual Mapping API in SharpSploit, including a ranty discussion on the arcane art of manually mapping Windows executables (Portable Executables).*